jacobostapenko/recipe-app/README.md

 to create user, either go into the django admin or add in shell using .create_user(username, password='_ex_')

-to populate db, for now manually add stuff in through admin or through shell
+to populate db, for now manually add stuff in through admin

-from recipes.models import Recipes

-p = Recipe(author='Dom V.', title = 'Meatballs', description = 'Combine ingredients, form into balls, brown, then place in oven')

-p.save()